Hecter94/EndlessSky-PluginArchive/Working/The Iltan Race/README.md

 --Features--
 Adds the Iltan race.
 Ships, outfits, systems.
-Placeholder 2D ships for Orbi'Tah and Aggrero.
+Placeholder 2D ship for Orbi'Tah and Tetryon.

-WIP:
-Lore, missions, story, news, images.

 By Zanano Quinito